Department of da Vinci Robotic Surgery (646837)

 Specialized in: da Vinci robotic surgery

-The department's medical team has been performing robotic-assisted surgical interventions since 2011, and therefore has vast clinical experience.
+The department's medical team has been performing robot-assisted surgical interventions since 2011, and therefore has vast clinical experience.
 Since September 2016, the very latest da Vinci® Xi robotic system has been widely used in the department's clinical practice.
 The device allows the doctors to perform operations with the highest accuracy, minimizing damage to the healthy tissues surrounding the tumor.
 All the department's surgeons underwent specialized training in robotic surgery, so the patients are guaranteed excellent quality of surgical treatment.

 The da Vinci Xi robot-assisted surgical system consists of two main units – the surgeon's console with multifunctional manipulators, with the help of which the doctor controls the "hands" of the robot, and the robot itself, which is an executive device.
-One of the robot's "manipulator arms" holds a video camera, which transmits 3D HD image of the operating field, while the others hold surgical instruments.
+One of the robot's "manipulator slaves" holds a video camera, which transmits 3D HD images of the operating field, while the others hold surgical instruments.
 When performing the operation, the surgeon sits at a convenient control panel, which makes it possible to see the operating field in 3D mode with the possibility of 12x zoom.
 He uses special joysticks to control the instruments.
-With the help of joysticks with supersensitive mechanisms, the surgeon gives commands to the robot, setting the direction and speed of movement, while the "manipulator arms" with surgical instruments copy and reproduce the movements of the surgeon's hands and fingers.
+With the help of joysticks with supersensitive mechanisms, the surgeon gives commands to the robot, setting the direction and speed of movement, while the "slave manipulators" with surgical instruments copy and reproduce the movements of the surgeon's hands and fingers.
 Everything proceeds in real time.

 The minimally invasive intervention using the da Vinci Xi robot-assisted surgical system requires only 5-6 incisions from 5 to 12 millimeters in length, while classic interventions are performed through a large abdominal wall incision.
-Thus, the main advantage of robotic-assisted surgery for the patient is minimal tissue trauma and blood loss, which significantly reduces the postoperative recovery period.
+Thus, the main advantage of robot-assisted surgery for the patient is minimal tissue trauma and blood loss, which significantly reduces the postoperative recovery period.
 In addition, the patient experiences much less pronounced postoperative pain.
-In addition, the operation doesn't leave any large scars on the skin.
+In addition, the operation does not leave any large scars on the skin.
 It is noteworthy that during robotic interventions on the genitourinary system in men, the surgeons manage to preserve the patient's ability to control urination and erectile function.